Galapagos Islands group tours for solo travelers

-Why Galapagos Islands?
+Why travel solo to the Galapagos Islands?

 These are the very islands where Charles Darwin conceived his groundbreaking theory of natural selection – and you’ll see why.
 A UNESCO World Heritage Site, you could think of these islands as a living museum of evolution, like no other on earth.
 Home to giant tortoises, sea lions, penguins and iguanas – among countless other species – wildlife lovers among you will be in your element here.